Baulking

-Baulking or Balking is a village and civil parish about 3+1/2 mi southeast of Faringdon in the Vale of White Horse district of Oxfordshire.
+Baulking or Balking is a village and civil parish about 3+1/2 mi southeast of Faringdon in the Vale of White Horse district of Oxfordshire, England.
 It was part of Berkshire until the 1974 Boundary Changes transferred it to Oxfordshire.

 Topography

 The parish is bounded to the north and north-west by the River Ock, to the south by its tributary Stutfield Brook and to the east by field boundaries.
 The village is arranged along a large, elongated village green running north–south, on the side of a slight rise of land bounded on two sides by a bend in the river.

 History

 Saxon charters record the manor as Bedelacinge in 948 and as Baðalacing and Badalacing in 963.
 Balking and Bedelakinges are other 10th-century spellings of the name.
 12th-century forms included Badeleching in a pipe roll from 1121 and Badeking in other records.
 A charter from about 1200 records it as Badeleking and another dated 1286 records it as Bathelking.
 Later spellings include Bauking in the 16th century and Bawlkin in the 17th century.
 The name's etymology is Old English but its meaning has not been determined.
 It may come from a stream name.
 The first part of the name may come from bæþ meaning "bath" and lācing may come from the same Old English word as Lockinge.